billdeitrick/OscCore/README.md

 # OscCore
 A performance-oriented OSC ([Open Sound Control](http://opensoundcontrol.org/spec-1_0)) library for .NET.

+## About this Fork

+This is a fork of the [ChanyaVRC/OscCore](https://github.com/ChanyaVRC/OscCore) project, which is itself a descendant of the original OscCore project by [Stella Cannefax](https://github.com/stella3d/OscCore).
+Since these original project haven't seen updates for a few years, this fork was created to address bugs and add features needed to support work with OSC in .NET.

 ## Versions and Platforms

 Releases are checked for compatibility with the latest release of these versions.